geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 So you just shouldn't be doing that.
 And the old thing was a hack.
 So I have to get the new one to work and work correctly.
-And, like, now I'm dealing with all sorts of stuff where it's like, so I added some stuff to add in an ignore UOP, which can push through the stores, which can, it fixes all the const things.
+And, like, now I'm dealing with all sorts of stuff where it's like, so I added some stuff to add in an ignore UOp, which can push through the stores, which can, it fixes all the const things.
 So I have all the const things fixed.
 But now, in order to really make the conv fast, you have to upcast it on both the horizontal and the vertical.
 And then when you upcast it on the vertical, you get holes in the store.